moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/account_settings.md

 ![Invitations](../images/invitations.png "Invitations")

-In the invitations section add email, firstname and lastname of the personn to invite and click on "Invite" button.
+In the invitations section add email, firstname and lastname of the person to invite and click on "Invite" button.

 The invitation will the status "pending" (last column in the previous screenshot) while our team validate your invite.